Economic Cycle Research Institute

 The Economic Cycle Research Institute (ECRI) based in New York City, is an independent institute formed in 1996 by Geoffrey H. Moore, Anirvan Banerji, and Lakshman Achuthan.
-It provides economic modeling, financial databases, economic forecasting, and market cycles services to investment managers, business executives, and government policymakers.
+It provides economic modeling, proprietary leading indicators, financial databases, economic forecasting, and commercial cycle risk management services to investment managers, business executives, and government policymakers.

 Purpose

 ECRI's stated mission is to preserve and advance the tradition of business cycle research established by Moore at the National Bureau of Economic Research (NBER) and the Center for International Business Cycle Research (CIBCR).
 In contrast to the NBER, ECRI sells cycle risk management services to the business community.
 It provides economic modeling, financial databases, economic forecasting, and market cycles services to investment managers, business executives, and government policymakers.